vtbossss/SEE-NEMA-API/README.md

 ```

 ## Contributing
 Contributions are welcome!
-If you're interested in improving the API or adding a frontend, feel free to reach out or submit a pull request.
+If you're interested in improving the API or adding a frontend, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/vtbossss/) or submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Owner
 This API is developed and maintained by [vtbossss](https://www.linkedin.com/in/vtbossss/).